rustyrussell/bolts/12-offer-encoding.md

    perhaps with a signature from the original `offer_node_id`
 3. Any empty TLV fields can mean the value is supposed to be known by other means (i.e. transport-specific), but is still hashed for sig.
-4. We could upgrade to allow multiple offers in one invoice_request and invoice, to make a shopping list.
+4. We could upgrade to allow multiple offers in one invreq and invoice, to make a shopping list.
 7. All-zero offer_id == gratuitous payment.
 8. Streaming invoices?
 9. Re-add recurrence.
-10. Re-add `invoice_request_refund_for` to support proofs.
+10. Re-add `invreq_refund_for` to support proofs.
 11. Re-add `invoice_replace` for requesting replacement of a (stuck-payment) invoice with a new one.
 12. Allow non-offer `invoice_request` with alternate currencies?